William Buik: Military reserve

-From 1867-1870 he was captain of the Scottish Volunteer Rifle Club.
+From 1867 to 1870 he was captain of the Scottish Volunteer Rifle Club.
 When the Prince Alfred, the Duke of Edinburgh visited SA in 1867, His Royal Highness was so pleased with the discipline and military appearance of the Scottish Rifle Corps that he permitted the company to adopt the title of the "Duke of Edinburgh's Own".

 In 1879, he was appointed captain in the Volunteer Reserve Force.

 State government

 In 1881 he secured one of six vacant seats in the Legislative Council for which the colony then voted as a single constituency - "The Province" - and served the electors until 1888.

 He was a member of the Adelaide Licensing Bench for many years and had a seat on the boards of public companies and some charitable institutions.

 Congregational Church

 Buik took an active interest in religious work.
 He was a prominent member of the Congregational Church and for many years prior to his death had been a deacon of the Hindmarsh Square church.
 He also held a seat on the Council of the Congregational Union, and was on the management committee of the South Australian Auxiliary to the British and Foreign Bible Society.